walles/exactype/README.md

 / himself.

 * Fulfill the "Designed for Tablets" criteria on Google Play Store
-* Start out with numeric keyboard if the input field is tagged as being numeric.
 * Test on a tablet, at least a simulated one, in both landscape and portrait mode.
 * Aim for putting popup keyboard's bottom at the user's finger, and horizontally centered around that finger.
 Adjust position so that no part of the popup window is off screen.